Table of Contents

 Because you’ll want to expedite the process of acquiring a merchant account, it’s vital to know who is capable of accepting your business before you apply.
 After all, the success of your bail bonds business depends on it.

 A traditional processor is your everyday bank that accepts low-risk, consistent business.
 If you’ve already looked into payment processing for your business, you have probably stumbled upon these providers.
 Square and Stripe are just two of the most common traditional processors in the game.

 The aspect of these types of processors that sounds good but could come back to haunt a bail bonds business is the instant approval feature.
 Many traditional processors auto approve merchant account applications if they meet the most basic of requirements.
 This happens all without an underwriter approving beforehand.
 From there, the risk analysts siphon through their approved accounts and shutdown all of those that don’t meet their terms of service or are posing unnecessary risks.
 In some cases, this process takes just days while other times, businesses fly under the radar for months at a time.
 Not only does this halt the flow of transactions into your account, they may also freeze the funds that you have already earned.

 If you are looking for a steady home, this is not the place to find it.

 High Risk Processors

-In contrast to a traditional merchant account, a high risk merchant account accommodates for all of your risk factors.
+In contrast to a traditional merchant account, a high risk merchant account helps to reduce the risk for your bail bonds business.
 Built with high risk industries and businesses in mind, these providers are equipped to get merchant accounts approved by sponsoring banks.

 Because fraud is a prevalent issue for bail bonds companies, high risk merchant service providers offer extensive fraud prevention procedures and chargeback protection services.
 Other add-ons include secure virtual terminals to safely make payments online, integrations to merge your merchant account with the accounting software or CRM you already use, and PCI compliance audits to keep you up to date.